dieter-wilhelm/apdl-mode/info/apdl-config.md

 ## Decoration levels

 Decoration levels 0,1,2 are available.
-User variable highlighting is only in level 2 available (statical, if above flag is not set), the current default is 2.
+User variable highlighting is only in level 2 available (statically, if above flag is not set), the current default is 2.

 ## Summary